michaeloconn98/ARApp/README.md

 ### Useful Resources
 * For information on the platform [Viro Media](https://docs.viromedia.com/docs/viro-platform-overview) refer to this link.
-* If you get issues with building the application on a Windows PC refer to this [link](http://reactnative.dev/docs/environment-setup).
 * To contact myself please contact me on michael.oconn@hotmail.co.uk

 ### Credits